Randomized resolvent analysis: Randomized resolvent analysis of turbulent post-stall flow

-The resemblance of the modal structure is quantified in figure \ref{fig:Gain_CosineSim}(b) with the cosine similarities, i.e., the inner products, $\langle \hat{\pmb{u}}_1^\text{full}, \hat{\pmb{u}}_1^\text{rand}\rangle$ and $\langle \hat{\pmb{v}}_1^\text{full}, \hat{\pmb{v}}_1^\text{rand}\rangle$.
+The agreement between the full and randomized analyses with respect to the gain (leading singular value) and modes over a range of frequencies is presented in figure \ref{fig:Gain_CosineSim}.
+When Algorithm 1 is applied to recover left singular vectors and singular values, the randomized analysis accurately captures the trend of gain distribution over $1 \lesssim St \lesssim 15$ in figure \ref{fig:Gain_CosineSim}(a,b) for both wavenumbers.
+At the low and high-frequency ends, the gain shows deviations.
+The resemblance of the modal structure is quantified in figure \ref{fig:Gain_CosineSim}(c,d) with the cosine similarities, i.e., the inner products, $\langle \hat{\pmb{u}}_1^\text{full}, \hat{\pmb{u}}_1^\text{rand}\rangle$ and $\langle \hat{\pmb{v}}_1^\text{full}, \hat{\pmb{v}}_1^\text{rand}\rangle$.
 As singular vectors are normalized, the cosine similarity of $1$ suggests that perfect match is attained between the modes from full and randomized resolvent analyses.
 Since these modes are complex, the cosine similarity removes dependence on the phase difference.
-We observe that the randomized resolvent modes present a great agreement with the full resolvent modes.
-For almost the entire range of frequencies the cosine similarities are near unity.
-When this value is reduced, the modes may be affected by noise, as seen for $\hat{\pmb{v}}_1^\text{rand}$ at $k_zL_c = 20\pi$ and $St = 1$ in figure \ref{fig:plot_mode}.
+For almost the entire range of frequencies the cosine similarities are near unity, which means the agreement between full and randomized modes is excellent.
+When this value is reduced, the modes may be affected by noise, as seen for $\hat{\pmb{v}}_1^\text{rand}$ at $St = 1$ and $k_zL_c = 0$ in figure \ref{fig:plot_mode_stand}.
+For the original approach, using the randomized SVD algorithm \citep{Halko:SIAMReview11}, the modes have good agreement for a narrow band of frequencies only.
+By comparing the results from figures \ref{fig:plot_mode_avs} and \ref{fig:plot_mode_stand} to the values in figure \ref{fig:Gain_CosineSim}(c,d), we observe that the noise affects the modes when cosine similarity is below $0.5$.
+For frequencies and wavenumbers with cosine similarity up to 0.8 or higher, there is no noise and the results for full and randomized resolvent agree well.
+For this reason, it is desirable to search for solutions that provide a reliable agreement up to this scale to a broad range of frequencies and both wavenumbers.
+With the high-gain frequency range well captured, randomized resolvent analysis has demonstrated its capability of predicting the dominant pathway for energy amplification over the spectral space with reduced computational cost.